 Scheduling a Family Therapy Session

 In some cases, a therapist may want to work individually with family members as opposed to the entire family.
 This makes family therapy more convenient.
 It may also include working with the family as a whole.
-You will need to follow your therapist’s guidance to determine scheduling for these sessions.
+You will need to follow your therapist’s guidance to determine the scheduling for these family counseling sessions.

 Debunking Common Myths During Family Therapy